Pat Cummins: Personal life

 Cummins attended the University of Technology, Sydney under its Elite Athlete Program, graduating in 2017 with a Bachelor of Business.

-On 5 February 2020 Cummins got engaged to his longtime girlfriend Mitchell Starc; the couple have a son born in October 2021 and a daughter born in February 2025.
+On 5 February 2020 Cummins got engaged to his longtime girlfriend Rebecca Boston; the couple have a son born in October 2021 and a daughter born in February 2025.
 They married on 1 August 2022.

 His mother Maria Cummins died on 10 March 2023 after a prolonged illness.

-Cummins is a supporter of the Penrith Panthers in the National Rugby League and the Sydney Swans in the Australian Football League.
+Cummins is a supporter of the Penrith Panthers in the National Rugby League.